LinkedIn Etiquette and Conventions in Finance

 A very basic description that is under 10 words (e.g. “Technology private equity”, “Distressed debt restructuring”, “Consumer long / short equity at $5b fund”)

 A short list of key transactions or portfolio companies

 I think it can be appropriate to include a longer description or a company website if your work experience is unique or unintuitive.
 If you work at a tech startup or a small fund, it can be helpful to give a reader slightly more context.

 Here is what I use to describe my old work experiences.
 I was on the private equity team at Silver Lake, but I still just described myself as a "Summer Analyst" in conjunction with my actual job title.

-Relatedly, I think most people in junior to mid-level finance roles also should not have biographies or they should have very, very short biographies.
+Relatedly, I think most people in junior to mid-level finance roles should not have biographies or should have very, very short ones.
 Biographies are useful if you have a non-standard path or something that is bit harder to explain, but otherwise may come off as a bit showy and unnecessary.

 Consider Sticking to Minimalist Titles